Sonalidighe0310/Sonalidighe0310/README.md

 # 👋 Hello!
-I'm Sonali Bandu Dighe.
+I'm Sonali Bandu Dighe

 Welcome to my profile!
 I’m excited to share a bit about myself and my journey with you.